hosted by

 ADMINISTRATION

 Initially my administration tasks were not too onerous, but in September 1992 I became coordinator for Faculty Seminars.
 In that capacity I had an opportunity to invite and interact with top ranking people in the profession from all over the world.
 In 1994 I attended Post-Graduate Research Supervision Workshop and became coordinator of Post-Graduate Research.
 As the coordinator I served on the Faculty Post-Graduate Committee and had an opportunity to evaluate applications and supervision of for PhDs/MPhil, developed curriculum in Finance, coordinated the development and delivery of taught modules at UG and PG levels, ensuring quality procedures in compliance with QAA, wrote guidelines for supervision and provided guidance to students, monitored students progress at all levels, engaged in examination process and coordinating with external and internal examiners, conducted and published research of a scholarly nature, etc. My international experience has also contributed to overseas promotional activities and I was involved in staff development and timetabling.
-I continue to engage in teaching and lecturing and an Honorary Director of Centre for Finance & Economics.
+I continue to engage in teaching and lecturing and an Honorary Director of Centre for Finance & Economics and I was Head of School of Management at the Central University of Rajasthan, India.

 RESEARCH